ChatGPT overview: models, features, prices explained

 ChatGPT is the most versatile AI assistant platform available today.

-At the same time, there are good alternatives for some of these tasks.
-Claude can be better for writing.
-Midjourney can be better for image generation.
+That doesn’t meant that it’s always the best choice.
+There are good alternatives.
+Claude and Gemini are generally better for writing.
+Midjourney is better for image generation.
 And Runway can be better for video generation.
 Just to name a few.

-But from my point of view there’s no other all-in-one AI platform that offers the same combined level of breadth and quality as ChatGPT.
+But there’s no other all-in-one AI platform that offers the same combined level of breadth and quality as ChatGPT.

-Another difficulty with the chat interface: It’s not clear to a beginner what ChatGPT can do.
+At the same time, it’s not clear to a beginner what ChatGPT can do.
 OpenAI addresses this by offering some suggestions right where you type your prompt.
 But as of today, you are mostly on your own to figure it out.

-Or you can of course subscribe to the Smart Content Report newsletter and get the latest tools, tips, and trends in your inbox every other Friday.
-Just saying!
+Or you subscribe to the Smart Content Report newsletter and get the latest tools, tips, and trends in your inbox every other Friday.
+I’m a content creator like you and I myself keep up-to-date when it comes to generative AI.
+I’m happy to share my knowledge and my discoveries with you for free.

 I generally give away a lot of useful knowledge like these five steps to get better results with ChatGPT and other generative AI tools.

-When you talk to ChatGPT, you can choose between different models (versions) with unique capabilities, strengths, and weaknesses.
+When you talk to ChatGPT, different models (versions) can be used.

-With them, you can discuss ideas and topics, come up with outlines, summarize and analyze documents, and much more.
+In any case, with these models you can discuss ideas and topics, create outlines, summarize and analyze documents, and much more.

 By the way: I recommend not to let AI do the writing.
 It’s a much better idea to use it as a writing assistant.
 But even then, you need to know what makes a good prompt for ChatGPT.